gipritchard/Space-Debris/Space Debris Taskforce.md

 # Objective

-Flip all Satellites to their operational side by delivering resources to malfunction satellites.
+Flip all satellites to their operational side by delivering resources to malfunction satellites.

 # Order of Play